wille/gitj/README.md

 - [graphslib](https://github.com/redpois0n/graphslib)
 - [pathtree](https://github.com/redpois0n/pathtree)

-Either extract the files into the src folder when using pyjar or use the --classpath argument grapslib.jar:pathtree.jar
+Either extract the files into the src folder when using pyjar or use the --classpath argument graphslib.jar:pathtree.jar

 ## Tested with